 This works both ways though.
-If you add a new driver to your insurance who has just passed their test, or someone who has a history of accidents and motoring convictions, your insurance premiums will probably go up, because the overall level of risk posed will be greater.
+If you add a new driver to your insurance who has just passed their test, or someone who has a history of accidents and motoring convictions, your insurance premiums will probably go up.

-First of all, you’ll need permission from the driver you want to add.
-Once you have this, there are two different routes.
+It's simple.
+You’ll need permission from the driver you want to add, but once you’ve got that there are two routes.

 1) If you’re renewing your policy

-When we compare quotes for you, we’ll ask for certain information to help find the right insurance.
-We’ll ask if there are any additional drivers you want to put on your policy, and you can usually add up to four.
+When we compare quotes for you, we’ll ask if there are any additional drivers you want to put on your policy.
+You can usually add up to four.

 2) If you’ve already got car insurance

-Contact your insurer and tell them you want to add an additional driver.
-Just be aware that they might make you pay a fee for making changes to your policy, even if the price of your premium itself is unaffected.
+Contact your insurer and tell them you want to add another driver to your policy.
+You’ll probably have to pay a fee for making changes to your policy, even if the price of your premium doesn’t change.

 Make sure you tell your insurer if your named driver has ever had any accidents or motoring convictions.
 Otherwise you could invalidate your policy.

-If the named driver has their own car insurance, they’ll also need to tell their own insurer that they’re a named driver on another vehicle - they might get a discount on their policy because of the additional driving experience.
+If they have their own car insurance, they’ll also need to let their insurer know that they’re a named driver on another car now too.

-When it comes to having more than one driver on a policy, always declare truthfully who the main driver of the vehicle is – it’s the person who drives the car the most.
+When you’ve got more than one driver on an insurance policy, be honest about who the main driver of the vehicle is – it’s the person who drives the car the most.
 If you don’t, you run the risk of ‘fronting’ your insurance, a kind of fraud that’s illegal.

-Fronting is the offence of fraudulently naming someone else, usually someone older and more experienced, as the main driver on a car insurance policy to get cheaper premiums.
+Fronting is where you name someone else, usually someone older and more experienced, as the main driver on a car insurance policy to get cheaper premiums.

-This offence is most common among young and new drivers, who sometimes resort to naming older, more experienced motorists - such as a parent - as the main driver on their policy.
+It's common for young and new drivers, who sometimes resort to naming older, more experienced motorists - like a parent - as the main driver on their policy.

 We conducted research into fronting in 2018, and found that 34% of parents of young drivers have fronted or would at least consider it.